Erfangithub/Kaggle-HousePrices/README.md

 - This notebook contains a summary of my analysis for this project.
 At first we preprocess the data for machine learning with a few simple steps.
 Using this preprocessed data we train promising machine learning models.
 And finally these models are stacked to create a meta-model which makes the final predictions.
 Some details of the analysis (e.g. fine-tuning hyper -parameters) are not shown.
-There are a few outliers in the data which heavily effect the final prediction error if not treated separately, therefore we make separate predictions for these outliers.
+There are a few outliers in the data which heavily affect the final prediction error if not treated separately, therefore we make separate predictions for these outliers.
 - These steps are sufficient to obtain a Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price of about 0.1175 which puts the submission in the Top 4% on the Public Leaderboard.